A Discussion of Ethics

 The above seems simple enough.
 One might even say I could talk to the person and explain the situation and see if we could make arrangements so that I can do both.
 This is true, but what if the change cannot be made?
 Again, if one is principled they will keep their original commitment or find someone mutually agreed upon to take their place.
 The situation could have been avoided altogether if I had specified conditions such as if something should come up, perhaps providing examples, I would not be able to help.
 The person would then have had to decide if this condition was acceptable and would be wise to line up someone else to help just in case I cannot make it.

 If I get them to buy, it shows my level of ethics to be pre-conventional.
 I would not be able to say with any clarity whether doing so or not would illustrate a conventional level of ethics.
-However, if I am principled and my belief is that I should never take advantage of another person for personal gain then my ethics dictate that I not persuade them to buy something they did not intend to.
+However, if I am principled and my belief is that I should never take advantage of another person for personal gain then my ethics dictate that I not persuade them to buy something they did not intend to or do not need or perhaps cannot really afford.
 Some might argue that the person who is buying is in control and that I cannot make them do it.
-While this is true, there is still a matter of whether it is ethical to take advantage of someone.
+While this is true, there is still a matter of one's power of persuasion and whether it is ethical to take advantage of someone using it.
 For those on a spiritual path there are karmic consequences to taking advantage of others.

 All this said, these are questions we can only answer for ourselves.
 What I have also learned is that each person has their own level of ethics, and that I cannot stand in judgment of others for theirs.
 People illustrate their level of ethics in everything they do, be it in their work, how they act or how they treat others.
 You can see your own beliefs in your ethics should you care to look.